cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 Proof Type:

 : A property that can be obtained by verifying a given proof over one or more entries in a Verifiable Data Structure.
-  For example, a VDS, such as a binary merkle tree, can support proofs of type "inclusion" where each proof confirms that a given entry is included in a Merkle root.
+  For example, a VDS, such as a binary Merkle tree, can support proofs of type "inclusion" where each proof confirms that a given entry is included in a Merkle root.

 Proof Value: